viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 1. Select the scheduled task **MCC_Monitor_Task**
 1. Select the **Triggers** tab and confirm that the Status is **Enabled**

+**Note**: If the password of the runtime account changes, you'll need to update the user in all of the Connected Cache scheduled tasks in order for the Connected Cache node to continue functioning properly.

 ## Troubleshooting cache node deployment to Linux host machine

 [Deploying a Connected Cache node to a Linux host machine](mcc-ent-deploy-to-linux.md) involves running a series of Bash scripts contained within the Linux provisioning package.